www.crexi.com - The Commercial Real Estate Exchange

 A strip of sunset between two tall buildings in Philadelphia

-The State of Springfield Commercial Real Estate
+Springfield Commercial Real Estate Overview

-Springfield Regional Breakdown
+Springfield Regional Context

 Colorful bridges in Philadelphia's downtown